 Interested in learning about other ways NSTA is supporting teachers and families?
 Visit the NSTA homepage.

-Fluids - gasses and liquids - are everywhere in our lives.
+Fluids—gases and liquids—are everywhere in our lives.
 The Earth, known as “the water planet,” is able to support life in part because of the presence of water.
-Understanding the basic principles of fluid motion such as with water, is important for all walks of life.
-The behavior of water on the International Space Station (ISS) is not only mesmerizing and beautiful to observe (see picture below), researchers are using these observations to figure out why fluids behave differently in micro-gravity than they do on Earth.
-The near-weightless conditions aboard the station allow researchers to observe and control a wide variety of fluids in ways that are not possible on Earth.
+Understanding the basic principles of fluid motion, such as with water, is important for all walks of life.
+The behavior of water on the International Space Station (ISS) is not only mesmerizing and beautiful to observe (see picture below), but also researchers are using these observations to figure out why fluids behave differently in microgravity than they do on Earth.
+The near-weightless conditions aboard the ISS allow researchers to observe and control a wide variety of fluids in ways that are not possible on Earth.
 Understanding how fluids react in these conditions could lead to improved designs for space travel, as well as back on Earth.

-When people think of a liquid they usually think of water.
-Students have many experiences with water and how it behaves on earth.
-Water is so common and so familiar that it is mundane: every day we drink it, touch it, wash with it, wet things, dry things, boil it, freeze it and swim in it.
-We live in a world where the environmental conditions allow water to exist as a solid, liquid and gas; where slight changes in temperature and pressure can cause water to change back and forth between phases (or sometimes all three at once).
+When people think of a liquid, they usually think of water.
+Students have many experiences with water and how it behaves on Earth.
+Water is so common and so familiar that it is mundane: Every day we drink it, touch it, wash with it, wet things, dry things, boil it, freeze it, and swim in it.
+We live in a world where the environmental conditions allow water to exist as a solid, liquid, and gas; where slight changes in temperature and pressure can cause water to alternate among phases (or sometimes be all three at once).
 The more we examine water, the stranger it gets.
 But few have had experiences with how it behaves in space!

 Tell students, "We are going to watch this video of an interesting phenomenon in space!"